namakshenas/f_challenge/README.md

 # finquest_challenge
-A sample analysis scenario of a company's profitability and segment the market to provide insights on where the company should focus its efforts.
+A sample analysis scenario of a company's profitability w.r.t. the market segments to provide insights on where the company should focus its efforts.